How to Nurture Prospects with dotdigital & Dynamics 365

 The final step in the enrolment process is to set an enrolment limit.

-dotmailer has a control to only enrol a contract in a nurture the first time they meet the entry criteria which prevents the same individuals from being repeatedly channelled through the same nurture.
+dotdigital Engagement Cloud has a control that will restrict nurture enrolment for a contract to only the first time they meet the entry criteria that will prevent the same individuals from being repeatedly channelled through this process.

 Other options are to enrol contacts every time the nurture entry condition is met, or to enrol a contact if the entry conditions are met but not if they have been enrolled in the last x days.